【Bali Culture Encyclopedia】Canang Sari: The Complete Guide to the Meaning, Color Symbolism, and Offering Rituals of the Colorful Street-Side Baskets

 Frequently Asked Questions

-1. Why is Canang sari so important?
+1. Why is Canang Sari so important?

 Frangipani 雞蛋花

-Frangipani Flower
+Frangipani

 Bali Honeymoon & Couples Essentials: